 NAME AND INCORPORATION

 †S1.01.
-The name of this synod shall be, "Florida-Bahamas Synod of the Evangelical Lutheran Church in America."
+The name of this synod, as determined by the Churchwide Assembly, shall be "Florida-Bahamas Synod of the Evangelical Lutheran Church in America."

 †S1.02.
 For the purposes of this constitution and the accompanying bylaws, Florida-Bahamas Synod of the Evangelical Lutheran Church in America, is hereafter designated as "this synod" or "the synod."